k-box/k-box/docs/user/en/microsite/index.md

 ![microsite difference in search for logged-in users and guests](./img/microsite-login-vs-guest.jpg)

-As pictured above the search will be perfomed on the K-Link Public Network if the user is not logged in the DMS.
+As pictured above the search will be perfomed on the K-Link Public Network if the user is not logged in the K-Box.

 ### Multiple Languages